rpm-software-management/dnf/doc/api_conf.rst

     Debug messages output level, in the range 0 to 10.
 Default is 2.

+  .. attribute:: get_reposdir

+    Returns the value of the first valid reposdir or if unavailable the value of created reposdir (string)

   .. attribute:: installonly_limit

     An integer to limit the number of installed installonly packages (packages that do not upgrade, instead few versions are installed in parallel).
 Defaults to ``0``, that is the limiting is disabled.